zanerock/cloudsite/site/docs/user-guides/website-development/build-with-docusaurus.md

 }
 ```

+You can use the [a color picker](https://redketchup.io/color-picker) to translate from RGB to HSL color specs as well.

-Similarly, to set the fonts, set the variables `--ifm-font-family-base` and `--ifm-heading-font-family`.
+Similar to set the fonts, set the variables `--ifm-font-family-base` and `--ifm-heading-font-family`.
 Don't forget to list out fallback fonts.

 ## Managing content